navining/gocpp/Chapter 2/Const-and-Pointers.md

 int array[a] = {};	// ERROR
 ```

-### `const` and Pointer
+### `const` and Pointers

 `const` keyword ensures two things.
-The first one, which we have already known, is that a `const` variable cannot be a lvalue, which means it cannot be modified directly.
+The first one, which we have already known, is that a `const` variable cannot be a Lvalue, which means it cannot be modified directly.
 Besides, `const` also makes sure that the constant can not be modified indirectly, which means the memory address of a constant can not be exposed to a normal pointer nor reference.

 ```cpp
 int main() {